jackychen651/Fast-Algotithms-HW2/README.md

 The main branch consists of code implementation before ddl.
 The debug branch consists of code implementation that is being debugged.

 News: Problem 1 has finished debugging.
 Results will be posted later.

+For Problem 2, partial debugging has been done.
+The rest of bugs should lie in the local to local expansion or multiple to local expansion.

+For Problem 3, it is simply imcomplete.